-Asheville’s mountain charm and laid-back vibe make it a great place to travel with a baby or toddler.
+Asheville’s mountain charm and laid-back vibe make it a great place to travel with a toddler.
 My husband and I have lived here for a little over 8 years.
 Since that time, I’ve been refining a list of my favorite parks, breweries, restaurants, and museums.
+If you plan to visit Asheville with a toddler or baby, this guide covers everything from where to stay to the best toddler activities in Asheville.

 I got more particular about this list once I had kids.
 My 10-month-old and 3-year-old are active and curious, so we like places that are spacious, safe to explore, and fun for all of us.
+We also try to support places that pay a living wage and give back to the community, and we encourage visitors to do the same when they can.

 This post contains compensated links.

 The Asheville airport (AVL) is small, and there aren’t many direct flights into it.
-You could consider flying into Charlotte, North Carolina (CLT), which is a 2-hour drive from Asheville, or Greenville-Spartanburg in South Carolina (GSP), which is a 1-hour drive from Asheville.
-Unfortunately, there are very few public transit options to get between these cities and Asheville as of writing, so renting a car is likely your best bet.
+You could also consider flying into Charlotte, North Carolina (CLT), or Greenville-Spartanburg in South Carolina (GSP).
+Both are within driving distance of Asheville.

 Don’t miss these 5 Things to Consider when Flying with Car Seats.